Yes! We will work in a time to visit the Fagradalsfjall Volcano in the in the Geldingadalir Valley just outside of Reykjaví

-We’ve included many activities in the price of the trip giving you plenty to do.
+We’ve included many activities in the price of the trip, giving you plenty to do.
 However, we pride ourselves in helping you make the trip perfect for you.
-Therefore we’ve sought out the best activities and vendors to help you have the experience you want.
+Therefore, we’ve sought out the best activities & vendors to help you have the experience you want.

 -Volcano Museum on the Vestmanneyjar (Midnight Sun Only): $23 USD

 *Prices listed in USD, but must be paid in Icelandic Krona (ISK) or by Credit Card.

 A thousand times YES!

 Drinking water from the tap is considered safe in Iceland and it is probably the best water you’ll ever taste...
 For environmental reasons, we recommend you use a refillable water bottle rather than buying bottled water.
 Icelandic people may even make fun of you for buying bottled water!